-When your AC fails during a heat wave or your furnace quits on a cold night, you need a technician who answers the phone.
-LC Heating & Air provides 24/7 emergency support for Burbank residents with transparent, flat-rate pricing.
+When your AC fails during a heat wave or your furnace dies on a cold night, you need a real technician, not a call center.
+LC Heating & Air provides 24/7 emergency support for Burbank residents with transparent pricing and no hidden after-hours fees.

 Local HVAC considerations